Made in France challenge

 What about Eclair?

-Eclair is firstly a frame made in France.
-In Auxelles-Bas, near Belfort, the CITELE Group machines parts from internally produced aluminum castings and assembles them with chromoly steel tubes drawn by Osborn Metals in Longueville, Seine-et-Marne.
-Technocoat in Chassieu, Lyon’s region, paints the frame.
+Eclair is, first and foremost, a frame made in France.
+In Auxelles-Bas, near Belfort, the CITELE Group machines parts from in-house-produced aluminum castings and assembles them with chromoly steel tubes drawn by Osborn Metals in Longueville, Seine-et-Marne.
+Technocoat in Chassieu, in the Lyon region, handles the painting.

 Our eco-responsible battery, designed by PYMCO in Ivry-sur-Seine near Paris, is manufactured in Cluses, Haute-Savoie.